CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-05-06-not-fast-mod.md

 ## "fastMod" Performance

-Now we'll take a look at the fastMod benchmark performance.
-Here the version that I created based on the code presented in the presentation.
+Now we'll take a look at the `fastMod` benchmark from the video.
+Here my version based on the code in the presentation.

 ```cpp
 // Baseline for intuitive modulo operation